awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 Multi\-factor authentication \(MFA\) adds an extra layer of protection on top of a user name and password\.
 With MFA enabled, when a user signs in to an AWS website, they are prompted for their user name and password\.
 In addition, they are prompted for an authentication code from their AWS MFA device\.

 We recommend that you enable MFA for all accounts that have a console password\.
 MFA is designed to provide increased security for console access\.
 The authenticating principal must possess a device that emits a time\-sensitive key and must have knowledge of a credential\.

+**Note**
+AWS Config should be enabled in all Regions in which you use Security Hub\.
+However, global resource recording can be enabled in a single Region\.
+If you only record global resources in a single Region, then you can disable this control in all Regions except the Region where you record global resources\.

 ### Remediation<a name="iam-5-remediation"></a>

 To add MFA for IAM users, see [Using multi\-factor authentication \(MFA\) in AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa.html) in the *IAM User Guide*\.

 We are offering a free MFA security key to eligible customers\.
-[See if you quality, and order your free key](https://console.aws.amazon.com/securityhub/home/?region=us-east-1#/free-mfa-security-key/faq/)\.
+[See if you quality, and order your free key](https://console.aws.amazon.com/securityhub/home/?region=us-east-1#/free-mfa-security-key/)\.

 ## \[IAM\.6\] Hardware MFA should be enabled for the root user<a name="fsbp-iam-6"></a>